KellerJordan/modded-nanogpt/README.md

 # Modded-NanoGPT

-This is a variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
+This is a speedrun variant of the [PyTorch GPT-2 trainer](https://github.com/karpathy/llm.c/blob/7b929300217ff1a974b63791a228928b39b26409/train_gpt2.py) from
-Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo.
-It:
+Andrej Karpathy's [llm.c](https://github.com/karpathy/llm.c) repo, which attains the same final validation loss using only 2.67B tokens instead of 10B.
-* Trains 3.8x more efficiently (taking only 2.67 tokens instead of 10B to reach the same validation loss).
+This training speed is attained through the following techniques:
-* Has shorter code (537 lines instead of 860).
+* Architectural modifications: Rotary embeddings, QK-Norm, RMSNorm, and ReLU^2.
-* Implements architectural modernizations (rotary embeddings, RMSNorm, ReLU^2, projection zero-init).
+* Initializes the projection layers to zero (muP-like).
-* Implements a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz).
+* Uses a new optimizer (Muon - Momentum Orthogonalized by Newton-schulz).

-To execute the training, run the following three commands on an 8xA100 or 8xH100 node.
+The training runs in 12 minutes on an 8xH100 machine.
+To execute it, run the following three commands, which install the necessary packages and download the data as well.
-They complete in <20min on an 8xH100 with decent internet connection.
+They should complete within <20min on an 8xH100 with decent internet connection.
 ```bash
 pip install -r requirements.txt
 python data/cached_fineweb10B.py 27 # downloads only the first 2.7B training tokens to save time